Welcome to the website of the Friends of Lake Meadows Billericay

 at this time of year with a grey spot on the side of the head, again as the breeding season starts that spot becomes black and then later in the year the black (or dark brown) cap develops.

-The next Working Party will be held on on April 21st from 9:30am
+The next Working Party will take place on April 21st from 9:30am

 Hopefully you are appreciating the garden area, but it takes a lot of effort to keep on top of the jobs, so do think about joining us.